poigit/m6ATM/README.md

 > If you use basecalled data from Nanopore sequencers, please make sure the folder includes ```./workspace/**.fast5```

 ### Visualization
-To visualize results in a genome browser (e.g. IGV), a gene annotation table and a reference genome file needs to be specified for coordination conversion.
+To visualize results in a genome browser (e.g. IGV), a gene annotation table file and a reference genome file needs to be specified for coordination conversion.
 ```shell
 $ m6atm visualize -i <PATH_TO_RESULT_CSV> -t <PATH_TO_TX_TABLE> -R <PATH_TO_REF_GENOME>
 ```